SpartnerNL/laravel-excel-docs/3.1/exports/from-view.md

 }
 ```

 It will convert an HTML table into an Excel spreadsheet.
-For example; `users.blade.php`:
+For example; `invoices.blade.php`:

 ```html
 <table>